Chief executive officer jobs in Metairie, LA - 83 jobs

 Chief executive officer job in New Orleans, LA

-Identify operational priorities that need to be addressed with a clear roadmap and timeline that enables achievement of 2026 goals and keeps us on track to support the ongoing growth in 2027 and beyond.
+Identify and prioritize operational initiatives with a clear roadmap and timeline enabling achievement of 2026 goals and scalable growth into 2027+.

-Stand up agile PMO and governance model (intake, prioritization, resourcing, stage?gates, and post?mortems) with clear RACI across cross?functional programs.
+Establish an agile PMO and governance model (intake, prioritization, resourcing, stage-gates, post-mortems) with clear RACI across cross-functional programs.

-Establish a single source of truth and KPI definitions; design and optimize dashboards for leaders and partner with Finance and FP&A to provide operational visibility.
+Establish a single source of truth for operational performance and KPI definitions; partner with Finance/FP&A to design and optimize dashboards for leadership visibility.

-Evolve warehousing and logistics strategy (owned facilities and/or 3PL) including slotting, flow, transportation, and WMS best practices with performance SLAs.
+Evolve warehousing and logistics strategy (owned facilities and/or 3PL) including slotting, flow, transportation, WMS best practices, and performance SLAs.

 Manage operations budget and identify opportunities to reduce costs through vendor negotiations, supply management, and operational efficiencies.

-Establish and publish a 12-18 month operations roadmap with business cases and resourcing; track progress via weekly/monthly reviews and QBRs.
+Establish and publish a 12-18 month operations roadmap with business cases/resourcing; track progress via weekly/monthly reviews and QBRs.

 Own performance management for operations: OTIF, fill rate, inventory accuracy, cycle count variance, order lead time, WISMO contacts per order, logistics cost per unit, NPS/CSAT, and defect rates.

-Ensure the brand ethos and core values come to life in all operational touchpoints - from vendor relationships to internal business partners and driving a modern approach to scale.
+Ensure the brand ethos and core values come to life in all operational touchpoints - from vendor relationships to internal business partners - and drive a modern approach to scale.

-Strong financial and analytical acumen (unit economics, landed cost, margin optimization, cash conversion cycle) and a data orientation (MDM, KPI design, dashboards/BI).
+Strong financial and analytical acumen (unit economics, landed cost, margin optimization, cash conversion cycle).

-Excellence in program management/PMO, cross?functional influence, and building lean, high?performing teams that scale with growth.
+Excellence in people leadership, cross-functional influence, and building lean, high-performing teams that scale with growth.

 Experience with premium/fashion brands; accessories/eyewear and international vendor management are pluses.